 Prader-Willi syndrome is recognized as the most common genetic cause of life-threatening obesity.
 The disease results from a deletion or loss of function of a cluster of genes on chromosome 15, which leads to dysfunctional signalling in the brain’s appetite/satiety center (hypothalamus).
 Patients suffer from a constant, extreme, ravenous insatiable appetite which persists no matter how much the patients eat.
 As a result, many of those affected with Prader-Willi syndrome become morbidly obese and suffer significant mortality.
 Compulsive eating and obsession with food usually begin before age 6 and currently there is no cure for this disease.
 Besides the physical and eating problems, Prader-Willi syndrome is characterized by maladaptive behaviour including temper tantrums, impulsivity, mood fluctuations, difficulty with changes in routine, skin picking, stubbornness, self-destruction and aggression.
 The behavioural problems are reported to worsen with age and is pronounced in adulthood.
 The patients also tend to have cognitive impairment, usually mild to moderate mental retardation.

 The first part of Saniona’s Phase 2a in PWS was initiated in April 2017 and enrolled nine adult patients.
 The results from the first part of the study revealed that Tesomet may provide clinically meaningful weight loss and a significant reduction in hyperphagia.
-The study also revealed that patients with PWS should be given lower doses of Tesomet compared to other patient groups.
+The study also revealed that the clearance of tesofensine is much slower in this patient group than in the general population, and that PWS patients consequently should be given a lower dose to obtain the same blood concentration and effect as seen on normal obese patients.

 Hypothalamic obesity is, in analogy with Prader-Willi syndrome, a rare disease characterized by a constant craving for food with severe consequences for the patients.
 The hypothalamus is a small nucleus in the brain that controls important biological functions including body temperature, appetite/satiety/hunger and thereby body weight.